csumsl/eec-493-f18/README.md

   ![Alt text](https://i.imgur.com/qOmeGWk.png)
   The file will be located in your downloads folder if done correctly.

-  **MAKE SURE THIS FILE IS NAMED savedrecs.bib DO NOT ALTER THE FILENAME**
+  **MAKE SURE THIS FILE IS NAMED savedrecs.bib DO NOT ALTER THE FILENAME.
+This is only for .bib files coming off of Web of Science!**

 ## Program Instructions: